 Step 3: Analyzing the minidump

-- Once you have a minidump file from a recent BSOD, download BlueScreenView or WhoCrashed, which are tools specifically designed to analyze these files.
+- After you get a minidump file from a recent BSOD, download BlueScreenView or WhoCrashed, which are tools made to look at these files.

-- Run the software and open the minidump file.
-It will display details about the BSOD, including any specific drivers or software that might have caused it.
+- Open the minidump file with the software.
+It will show details about the BSOD, including any specific drivers or software that might have caused it.

-- The “Bug Check String” and “Caused By Driver” sections are especially useful for pinpointing the exact nature of the problem.
+- The “Bug Check String” and “Caused By Driver” sections are really helpful for figuring out exactly what went wrong.